Esri/ogc-crs-wkt-parser/README.md

 ### Introduction

-This package contains sample code for a library that implements the OGC WKT specification titled "Geographic information - Well known text for coordinate reference systems" (referred to as the WKT-SPEC).
+This package contains sample code for a library that implements the OGC WKT specification titled "Geographic information - Well-known text representation of coordinate reference systems" (referred to as the WKT-SPEC).
-This specification is for defining a Well-Known-Text (WKT) syntax for describing coordinate reference systems as defined in the ISO 19111:2007 standard "Geographic Information - Spatial referencing by Coordinates".
+This specification is for defining a Well-Known-Text (WKT) syntax for describing coordinate reference systems as defined in the standards ISO 19111:2007 and ISO 19111-2:2009.

 This package also contains some sample programs that use this library.

 This package is not an official offering from the OGC, but is provided by Esri as a proof-of-concept implementation of the WKT-SPEC, with the intent of testing the proposed specification and highlighting potential issues with the WKT-SPEC.

-Included in this package is the document ogc_wkt_crs.doc, which documents this proposed standard and which was approved by the OGC Standards Working Group for inclusion in this package during the meeting of July 25, 2013.
-This document is being released in parallel by ISO and OGC for general public comment.
+Included in this package is the document ogc_wkt_crs.pdf, which been submitted by ISO TC211 for publication as an International Standard document.
+The version incorporates comments made during both the OGC Public Comment Period as well as the ISO ballot for DIS (ISO TC211 document N3750).

 ### Contents